Chen-Abudi/event-hub/README.md

 - **`React Router Dom Hooks`**:

   - **_useNavigate_**: Is a hook that returns a function that lets you navigate programmatically.
-  - **_useSubmitted_**: Is a hook that enables form submission programmatically.
+  - **_useSubmit_**: Is a hook that enables form submission programmatically.
 It returns a function that mimics a form submission without needing a form element.

 - **`React Router Dom Components`**: